Deepfake Detection: A Brief History

 - Standardization.
 Cooperative efforts can lead to establishing universal guidelines, rules, and standards in media and for deepfake software vendors.
 This environment will make it much harder for deepfakes to appear and circulate.

 - Access for specialists.
 Journalists, whistleblowers, and fact-checkers can access more advanced digital forensic systems exclusively, which can help filter out malicious actors.

 These positive aspects are part of the 6 key points to "responsible AI" and "information integrity" proposed by the roundtable.

-In a response to the growing deepfake menace, a cohort of publicly available detectors were designed by various companies and startups.
+In a response to the growing deepfake software and open sources like FaceSwap, a cohort of publicly available detectors were designed by various companies and startups.